Kato-Shi/MedicalHealthRecords_G7/README.md

    Styling is implemented with Tailwind CSS, so the UI components rely on utility classes defined directly within the Next.js pages and components.

+## Deploying on Vercel

+The repository ships with a `vercel.json` configuration so the platform can build the Next.js frontend (located in the `frontend/` directory) and expose the Express API as a serverless function under `/api`.

+1. **Create two Vercel projects or a single monorepo project** – When using the included `vercel.json`, you can deploy the entire repository as a single project.
+Vercel will:
+   - Install dependencies in the root directory for the Express backend and package the handler in `api/index.js` using the `@vercel/node` runtime.
+   - Install dependencies in `frontend/` and build the Next.js application using the `@vercel/next` runtime.
+The routing rules send every non-API request to the generated Next.js assets.

+2. **Configure environment variables in the Vercel dashboard** – Add the same backend variables you use locally (`DB_HOST`, `DB_PORT`, `DB_NAME`, `DB_USER`, `DB_PASS`, `JWT_SECRET`, `JWT_EXPIRES_IN`).
+Set `FRONTEND_URL` to
+   your deployed domain (for example, `https://your-project.vercel.app`) so CORS allows browser traffic.
+For the frontend, set:
+   - `NEXT_PUBLIC_API_BASE_URL=/api`
+   - *(Optional)* `NEXT_PUBLIC_BACKEND_ORIGIN` **only** if your API lives on a different host.
+When the variable is absent, the Next.js config detects the Vercel environment and allows requests to resolve to the colocated serverless API automatically.

+3. **Provision the database before deploying** – Vercel does not run migrations automatically.
+Ensure your PostgreSQL instance (Supabase, Neon, RDS, etc.) is reachable from the platform and execute `npm run db:migrate` followed by `npm run db:seed` from a local machine or CI pipeline prior to going live.

+4. **Deploy** – Trigger a deployment (`vercel` CLI or Git integration).
+Vercel will build the frontend and package the backend handler.
+Once complete, your users can visit `/login`, `/register`, and `/dashboard`, while all API calls route through the same domain under `/api/*`.

+5. **Verify with the health check** – After deployment, open `https://your-project.vercel.app/api/health` to confirm the serverless function can reach the database.
+If the request fails, inspect the deployment logs for database connection errors (the `api/index.js` handler logs startup status for each cold start).

 ## API Overview